UVA-DSI/sensenet/projects/NPS/README.md

 on how to flash the bootloader we use on this board can be found at [SAML21-XPLAINED folder](SAML21-xplained-board/README.md).

+## Installations

+Ostenda Illuminata is the first installation of this project.
+Source code can be found in the folder `ostenda-esp32s`.

 ## Dev team

 Our team is composed by: